-Spain to widen coronavirus tests as hopes rise for easing lockdown
+Spain's pace of coronavirus deaths slows again

 Spanish companies are manufacturing 240,000 test kits per week and are boosting capacity, the minister said, while equipment is also being bought from abroad.

-Spain has been in lockdown since March 14 and Prime Minister Pedro Sanchez said at the weekend that would remain in place until April 26.
+Spain has been in lockdown since March 14, with streets and famous tourist sites eerily silent, and Prime Minister Pedro Sanchez said at the weekend that would remain in place until April 26.

 However, Sanchez opened the door to easing some restrictions, such as keeping all non-essential workers at home, after Easter, even though shops and restaurants will stay shut.

+Monday’s data showed total cases in Spain up to 135,032, the highest in Europe and second in the world after the United States.

-Checkpoints were lifted on Monday in four hard-hit towns in the northeastern Catalonia region, where there have been more than 100 deaths, the health ministry said.
+However, in another positive sign, checkpoints were lifted on Monday in Igualada and three other hard-hit towns in the northeastern Catalonia region, where there have been more than 100 deaths, the health ministry said.

-Reporting by Inti Landauro, Emma Pinedo and Joan Faus; Editing by Andrew Cawthorne
+Additional reporting by Inti Landauro and Joan Faus; Editing by Andrew Cawthorne